zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 3. Implement the client-side and server-side code as per the assignment requirements.
 Refer to the provided comments and any additional guidelines mentioned in the code.

 4. Test your implementation thoroughly to ensure correctness and robustness.
-Consider edge cases, error scenarios, and concurrent file transfers.
+Consider edge cases, error scenarios, and concurrent operations.

-6. (Optional) If you choose to implement a GUI, design an intuitive interface that allows users to initiate transfers, view progress, manage files effectively, and more!
+6. (Optional) If you choose to implement a GUI, design an intuitive interface that allows users to interact with the application easily.
 The limit is your imagination.

 7. Though writing documentation for this assignment is not necessary (and won't be given any extra points), writing one will first help the mentors understand how you have worked throughout the project and second, make your code more comprehensible for others (if you plan to keep this assignment on your GitHub account).